vstinner/fatoptimizer/README.rst

 FAT Python
 **********

-FAT Python is a static optimizer for Python 3.6 using function specialization with guards.
+``fatoptimizer`` is a static optimizer for Python 3.6 using function specialization with guards.
+It is implemented as an AST optimizer.

-The optimizer is the ``fatoptimizer`` module.
-The ``fat`` module is the runtime part of the optimizer, required to run optimized code.

-Links:
+Optimized code requires the :ref:`fat module <fat>` at runtime if at least one function was specialized.

 * `fatoptimizer documentation
   <https://fatoptimizer.readthedocs.org/en/latest/>`_